This Tiny Detail About Bran On 'GOT' Proves He May Not Know As Much As We Thought

 This scene was arguably one of the most hilarious scenes in the series.
 Bran's been pulling this “I am the Three-Eyed Raven” crap all season and Sam was the only one who had the appropriate response: “Oh!
 I don't know what that means.”
 And then pretty much right after Bran explains to Sam that he can see everything, Sam hit Bran with something he didn't know: Rhaegar annulled his marriage with his first wife, in order to marry Lyanna Stark.
 This is a fairly important piece of information, as it means Jon Stark is not actually a bastard but the legitimate son of Rhaegar Targaryen, and rightful heir to the Iron Throne.
 He could be a dragon king, too!

-So the fact that Bran, all-seeing Raven or whatever, needed Sam to tell him that gives a big clue about how powerful Bran actually is.
+So the fact that Bran, all-seeing Raven or whatever, needed Sam to tell him gives a big clue about how powerful Bran actually is.
 As a fan on Reddit pointed out, it seems like while Bran can pretty much see everything, he has to know where to look in order to see it.
-Once Sam told Bran about the marriage (which he only know about because his wife Gilly told him), then and only then was Bran able to see his vision of the wedding.
+Once Sam told Bran about the marriage (which he only knew about because his wife Gilly told him), then and only then was Bran able to see his vision of the wedding.
 Then he learned Jon's real name (Aegon Targaryen) and of his right to the Iron Throne.

 So, Bran isn't just sitting up there with all the answers to everything!
 Good to know.
 That would probably be a gaping plot hole, otherwise.